chulminy/AE_ENVE_GEOE_121/README.md

 Students are invited to ask questions and answer them and share their knowledge and resources.
 Please direct your communications to the Discussion Forum on LEARN.
 However, if there is a good reason not to use the discussion forum (e.g., personal matters, a question that might reveal your solution of your report, etc.), please directly contact the TAs or instructor via MS Team.

-To encourage participation, when students ask at least one question each month in LEARN, office hours, or emails, they will receive **1 point of an engagement extra points each month**.
+To encourage participation, when students ask at least one question each month in LEARN, they will receive **1 point of an engagement extra points each month**.
 Students will receive up to 4 points in total. **If the questions are trivial and easy to be answered from the course materials or lecture/tutorial videos, they will not be counted.**

 Please follow the instruction having Discussions on LEARN below:
 - Please be respectful of your peers, instructor, and others in your posts and comments.